bateskevin/DockerPester/README.md

  !
 Installs Chocolatey and Docker.
 If you already have Chocolatey installed just run the second line.

+ ### Windows Containers on Macbook

+ If you are using a macbook and want to run Windows Containers check out [windows-docker-machine](https://github.com/StefanScherer/windows-docker-machine/blob/master/) by Stefan Scherer.

+ Follow the Instructions in the Readme [here](https://github.com/StefanScherer/windows-docker-machine/blob/master/README.md#working-on-macos)

  ### Pull Powershell Docker Images

  You can find all the Images with Powershell on them, provided by Microsoft, here: